syl20bnr/spacemacs-elpa-mirror/stable-melpa/mentor-readme.txt

 mentor is a GNU Emacs frontend for the `rTorrent' bittorrent client.

-It uses XML-RPC to communicate with rTorrent, and needs rTorrent to be configured accordingly.
+By default, it will start and run rTorrent from within Emacs but can also be configured to use an external rTorrent instance over XML-RPC.

 This project aims to provide a feature complete and highly customizable interface, which will feel familiar to Emacs users.
 Key bindings are chosen